splunk/observability-workshop/docs/lambda/setup.md

 * `access_token` is the token you wish to use to authenticate with the Splunk Monitoring backend

-* `realm` species which Realm your Splunk Monitoring backend is deployed in
+* `realm` specifies which Realm your Splunk Monitoring backend is deployed in

 * `collector_image` specifies the contributor version of the otel collector, and the latest version can be found [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases){: target=_blank} and will need updating as new versions are released